markdaniel1982/MD82-P4/README.md

 Portfolio 4 project as part of the Diploma in Full Stack Software Development by Code Institute.
 ___

-My Fishing Adventures is a blog, mainly to record and share my fishing trips, but also share other types/categories of content and allow users to interact with myself and other
+My Fishing Adventures is a blog, mainly to record and share my fishing trips, but also share other types/categories of content and allow users to interact with myself and others.

 It is a fullstack blog site that allows users to read blog posts, create an account and comment on the posts.